Effects of Backtracking on PageRank: Conclusion

 \section{Conclusion}

 We have investigated the relationship between PageRank and its variants as well as various properties of its variants.
 Specifically, we have shown PageRank is equivalent to its variants in regular and bipartite biregular graphs.
-Using these variants, we defined a new centrality measure $\infty$-PageRank which can be used to approximate standard PageRank.
+Using these variants, we defined a new centrality measure, $\infty$-PageRank.
 Building off of the PageRank clustering work done by Chung and Tsiatas \cite{graham2010finding}, we defined a new clustering algorithm based off of $\infty$-PageRank.

 In addition to our findings, we have presented various conjectures which could prove vital for studying PageRank variants.
-As future work, we hope to investigate these conjectures further to create more efficient comparison between standard and non-backtracking PageRank.
+As future work, we hope to investigate these conjectures further to create more efficient comparison between standard and non-backtracking PageRank.\\

+{\textbf{Data Availability Statement:}} The data and associated analysis tools from this paper are publicly available at \texttt{https://github.com/coryglover/backtracking\_pagerank}.
+The college football dataset used in the clustering analysis was taken from Mark Newman's public collection of network datasets at \texttt{http://www-personal.umich.edu/~mejn/netdata/}.\\

+{\textbf{Declarations:}} No authors have any financial or other conflicting interests.
+All authors contributed to the conception, analysis, data generation, and writing of the manuscript.